thomasem/restytest/README.md

   identifiers and partial PUTs is usually a cleaner and easier design choice in the long run.

-* Same goes for Groups.
-Seems like a numeric, generated ID would lend itself to cleaner design.
+* Same goes for Groups; seems like a generated ID would lend itself to cleaner design.

 * Using in-memory (perhaps just SQLite) for durable storage left me without a